2026 Toyota Crown: Hybrid MPG & NHTSA Safety Rating

-The 2026 Toyota Crown carries a 5-star NHTSA safety rating, a fuel cost grade of B among mid-range Sedans, and a RepairPal reliability score of 4.5/5.
+Among 51 mid-range Sedans, the 2026 Toyota Crown scores well across safety and reliability.
 NHTSA has 1 recall campaign on file for this vehicle.

 - Starting MSRP